In February 2018, I had the privilege of spending five days at the Fairmont Chateau Lake Louise.

-If you like to plan your travels in advance, now is the time to start thinking about a stay at this historic hotel set in the heart of the Canadian Rockies.
+If you like to plan travel in advance, now is the time to start thinking about a stay at this historic hotel set in the heart of the Canadian Rockies.

 This trip was different.

-Like most people that live in the southern part of the United States, my winter wardrobe consists of light sweaters, coats and fashionable boots.
-During our mild winters, I don’t layer my clothing, nor are my coats and boots insulated.
+Like most people that live in the southeastern part of the United States, my winter wardrobe consists of light sweaters, coats and fashionable boots.
+Our winters are mild and I don’t layer my clothing, nor are my coats and boots insulated.

 My lack of a winter wardrobe that was meant for extremely cold temperatures caused me to start researching the best in winter gear.
 I gathered information on everything from base layers to the warmest socks.